https://www.deakin.edu.au/__data/assets/image/0011/556985/32109_Master-Business-Sport-Mgmt_hero.jpg

 Study at a top 3 business school in Victoria* and be ready for a leadership role in the sport industry.
 Deakin’s Master of Business (Sport Management) is Australia’s leading postgraduate sport management course that will give you the practical skills and knowledge to lead at elite, semi-elite or recreational levels.

-Learn from industry experts and benefit from our partnerships with organisations such as the Geelong Football Club, Melbourne Vixens and Melbourne Boomers.
+Learn from industry experts and benefit from our connection with organisations such as the Geelong Football Club, Melbourne Vixens and Netball Victoria.
 These strong industry relationships feed directly into the course design and teaching.
 As a result, you will gain the expertise to deliver on all strategic dimensions of the industry, including marketing and promotions, governance and management, facilities and events, as well as participation development.

 Are you ready to develop the business skills needed to lead in this multi-billion dollar industry?

 With one of strongest sporting sectors in the world, Australians take the business of sport seriously.
 Underpinning this multi-billion dollar industry are the business professionals who provide direction and leadership to sporting organisations across the country.
-Ranked 7th in the world^ for sport-related education, Deakin will prepare you to be a leader in this exciting industry.
+Deakin will prepare you to turn your passion into a rewarding career and graduate ready for Australia's golden decade of sport.

 The Master of Business (Sport Management) has a real-world, hands-on learning focus to enable you to build workplace resilience and career success.
 Our sport management work-integrated learning opportunities help you combine the concepts you learn with workplace practice, integrating your knowledge as you connect and network with industry professionals.